Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Designated Reporting Options: The persons listed below are considered Designated Reporting Options as they are available to various constituent groups throughout the campus to provide varying levels of support.
 These individuals are provided notice of their responsibilities under this policy and are expected to notify Office of Equal Opportunity, Accessibility, and Title IX (EOATIX) of any reports made to them.
 Making an initial report to a person listed below and/or to EOATIX does not constitute a formal complaint nor does it require the person bringing forward the concern to decide whether to request a specific course of action.
 Deciding how to proceed can be a process that unfolds over time with support and assistance of trained EOATIX staff.

-Anonymous Reporting: Anyone can make an anonymous report through the Dartmouth Compliance and Ethics Hotline, Dartmouth's telephone and web-based confidential reporting tool.
-The Hotline allows the reporter to report concerns and communicate with Dartmouth administrators while maintaining anonymity.
+Anonymous Reporting: Anyone can make an anonymous report through the Dartmouth Integrity Hotline, Dartmouth's telephone and web-based confidential reporting tool.
+The Hotline allows any person to report concerns and communicate with Dartmouth administrators while maintaining anonymity.
 Depending on the nature of the information provided, Dartmouth's ability to respond may be limited.
 Contact information for anonymous reporting is located in Section XVI of this Policy.

 Time Frame for Reporting: There is no time limit on reporting violations of this policy, although Dartmouth's ability to investigate and respond fully may become more limited with the passage of time.
 If the Respondent is no longer affiliated with Dartmouth (e.g., a report is made after a student has left or graduated or an employee no longer works for Dartmouth), Dartmouth will still provide reasonably available supports to the Complainant, assist the Complainant in identifying external reporting options, and may use the reported information to enhance overall programming and supports for protected class groups.